 Daily Winners and Losers

-One of the most salient events for a stock is being a daily winner or loser: these stocks are ranked prominently in the media, leading to investor attention spikes.
-We demonstrate that ranked stocks underperform unranked stocks by over 1.50% during the month after the ranking.
+One of the most salient events for a stock is being a daily winner or loser: these stocks are highlighted prominently in the media, leading to investor attention spikes.
+We demonstrate that ranked stocks underperform unranked stocks by over 1.50% during the month after the ranking, in line with attention-induced overpricing.
 To establish causality, we introduce an identification strategy that exploits unconventional return-measurement periods.
-The ranking effect explains the idiosyncratic volatility puzzle and related return patterns based on maximum daily returns or expected idiosyncratic skewness.
-Our results are consistent with attention-induced overpricing and provide a simple unifying explanation for important asset pricing anomalies.
+We show that the underperformance of daily winners and losers provides a new attention-based solution for the idiosyncratic volatility puzzle and related return patterns, and thus a simple unifying explanation for important asset pricing anomalies.

-Keywords: Stock rankings, investor attention, idiosyncratic volatility puzzle, retail investors
+Keywords: Salient stock returns, investor attention, idiosyncratic volatility puzzle, retail investors.

 JEL Classification: G11, G12, G14

 Suggested Citation: Suggested Citation